 Results from Table 10 are unexpected.
-Probabilities of information sufficiency jumps from 'hi.cost' $\times$ 'hi.timecons' (13%) to 'low.cost' $\times$ 'non.timecons' (69%).
+Probabilities of information sufficiency jumps from "hi.cost" × "hi.timecons" (13%) to "low.cost"×"non.timecons" (69%).
 These results indicate that spending more time and cost does not improve data sufficiency.
 Using Appendix G, Figure 3 presents the probabilities of having (in)sufficiency with low cost (dash) and high cost (solid).

-Figure 3 Empirical probabilities of sufficiency controlling for 'non-time-consuming'
+Figure 3.
+Empirical probabilities of sufficiency controling for "non time-consuming"

-Estimation for RQ3 is performed with dependent variables being factor 'x4.info' and independent ones from factors SES ('x7.SES') and residency ('x8.place').
+Estimation for RQ3 are performed with dependent variables being factor "x4.info" and independent ones from factors SES ("x7.SES") and residency ("x8.place").
 Established relationships are obtained through significant coefficients and statistics, provided in Appendix H. Empirical probabilities are presented in Table 11.